-Between 2004 and 2006, the budgetary deficit increased from 6.4% to 9.3% of GDP due to an increase in the expenditure ratio of 31⁄2 pp. of GDP.
+Between 2004 and 2006, the budgetary deficit increased from 6.4% to 9.3% of GDP due to an increase in the expenditure ratio of 31⁄2 percentage points of GDP.
 The mid-2006 fiscal policy reversal, which was aimed at correcting the existing economic imbalances and restraining the accumulation of the public debt, reduced the budget deficit to 3.8% of GDP by 2008.
-This adjustment was based slightly more on the revenue side (3 pp of GDP against a reduction of 21⁄2 pp of GDP on public spending) and was incomplete when the global financial crisis hit in late 2008.
+This adjustment was based slightly more on the revenue side (3 percentage points of GDP against a reduction of 21⁄2 percentage points of GDP on public spending) and was incomplete when the

+(61) All documents related to the excessive deficit procedure for Hungary can be found at: http://ec.europa.eu/economy\finance/sgp/deficit/countries/ hungary\en.htm global financial crisis hit in late 2008.
 Gross financing needs became more difficult to meet, reflecting the investors' concerns about the sustainability of the budgetary position, the high current account deficit, and the drop in potential growth, therefore necessitating both a stronger policy response and significant external official assistance.

-The general government deficit slightly increased to 4.0 % of GDP in 2009, from 3.8% of GDP in 2008.
+The general government deficit slightly increased to 4.0% of GDP in 2009, from 3.8% of GDP in 2008.
 This was achieved in spite of the strong economic deterioration associated with the global economic downturn and its large unfavourable budgetary effects.
-Specifically, the revenue ratio increased by 0.4 pp. to 45.8% of GDP due to several factors.
+Specifically, the revenue ratio increased by 0.4 percentage points to 45.8% of GDP due to several factors.
 First, the absorption of EU funds increased from 0.6% of GDP in 2008 to 1.7% of GDP in 2009.
 Second, the decline in nominal revenues turned out to be less in 2009 than what would have been expected applying standard elasticities.
 Third, the multi-annual tax reshuffling aiming to lower the tax burden on labour and increase the weight of consumption taxes generated extra revenue of about 0.2% of GDP in 2009, rather than being totally neutral.
 Finally, the property income ratio was about 0.1% of GDP higher than in 2008, notably due to higher dividends from state-owned enterprises.
-With regard to the expenditure ratio, it increased by 0.5pp. of GDP to 49.8%.
-It mainly reflects the denominator effect associated to the sharp deterioration of nominal GDP and the increasing absorption of EU funds complemented by the national co-financing requirement.
-However, such deterioration was mitigated by several factors. the authorities adopted saving restructuring measures of around 13/4% of GDP, including reform steps in the pension and social benefit systems and saving measures in the public wages and social transfers.
+With regard to the expenditure ratio, it increased by 0.5 percentage points to 49.8% of GDP.
+It mainly reflects the denominator effect associated with the sharp deterioration of nominal GDP and the increasing absorption of EU funds complemented national co-financing requirement.
+However, such deterioration was mitigated by several factors.
+First, the authorities adopted saving and restructuring measures of around 13/4% of GDP, including reform steps in the pension and social benefit systems and saving measures in the public wages and social transfers.
 Moreover, expenditures, related to subsidies and gross fixed capital formation (in particular from national sources), were also reduced.

 Given the lack of fiscal space and the fragility of the financial market situation, the authorities were only in a position to support the economic recovery by taking measures that did not have a significant negative budgetary impact.
-In particular, the EU co-financed projects represented in 2009 a unique opportunity for the authorities to implement stimulus measures as a response to the economic crisis by allocating more funds to labour market projects aiming at keeping employment and temporarily increasing the maximum advance
+In particular, the EU co-financed projects represented in 2009 a unique opportunity for the authorities to implement stimulus measures as a response to the economic crisis by allocating more funds to labour market projects aiming at keeping employment and